pibook/site/README.md

 # Installation

-1. Fork this repo
+1. Fork this repo.
-2. Go to Settings-->Github Pages and find your URL
+2. ~Go to Settings-->Github Pages and find your URL~ Configure the deployment from your netlify account.
-3. Optionally feel free to edit the description and/or the main `_config` file to match your repository settings
+3. Edit the description and/or the main `_config` file to match your repository settings.

 # Development